rajeshsingh123/Logistic_Regression/README.md

 # Logistic_Regression
-#ogistic model has been used in different datasets
+#logistic model has been used in different datasets
 #Data visualization
 #Data cleaning
 #Data filling